Alias: Stop the Line

-When high on the burndown try a technique used routinely by pilots.
-When bad things happen, execute the emergency procedure designed specifically for the problem.
+When high on the burndown, try a technique used routinely by pilots.
+When bad things happen, execute the Emergency Procedure designed specifically for the problem.

 Do not delay execution while trying to figure out what is wrong or what to do.
-In a fighter aircraft you could be dead in less time than it takes to figure out what is going on.
-It is the responsibility of the ScrumMaster to make sure the team immediately executes the Scrum Emergency Procedure, preferably by mid-Sprint, when things are going off track.
+In a fighter aircraft, you could be dead in less time than it takes to figure out what is going on.
+It is the responsibility of the ScrumMaster to make sure the team immediately executes the Scrum Emergency Procedure, preferably by mid-Sprint, when things are going off-track.
 This will require careful coordination with the Product Owner, yet kaizen mind requires execution of this pattern even when the Product Owner is not available.
 Great teams act without permission and ask for forgiveness later (see Community of Trust).

 Scrum Emergency Procedure: (do only as much as necessary)

 Teams often want to reduce scope when they encounter difficulty.
 Great teams find a way to instead execute a different strategy to achieve the Sprint Goal.
-In the 2005-6 football season John Terry, Chelsea’s captain and center back, had to take over as goalkeeper in a game against Reading after Petr Cech suffered a fractured skull, and then the substitute goalkeeper who replaced him, Carlo Cuddicini, was carried off unconscious before half-time.
+In the 2005–6 football (soccer) season, John Terry, Chelsea’s captain and center back, had to take over as goalkeeper in a game against Reading after Petr Cech suffered a fractured skull, and then the substitute goalkeeper who replaced him, Carlo Cuddicini, was carried off unconscious before halftime.
 Terry made two fine saves and Chelsea won the game 2-0.
 Similarly in software, adopting new practices that remove waste can multiply performance while drastically cutting effort.

 Reducing scope early so the team can finish planned work is better than coasting into failure.
 The organization can inspect and adapt to problems rather than be surprised.
-See Teams that Finish Early Accelerate Faster.
+See Teams That Finish Early Accelerate Faster.